rviscomi/baseline-todo/README.md

 ### JavaScript

-A JavaScript comment to flag fallback code for an API that is not Basline:
+A JavaScript comment to flag fallback code for an API that is not Baseline:

 ```js
 // TODO(baseline/api.Scheduler.yield) Remove this function.